Often it is necessary or desirable to balance the light intensity in one part of a scene with another. This is especially true in situations where you don't have total light control, as in bright contrasty landscapes. Exposing for the foreground will produce a washed-out, over-exposed sky while expo

 # Often it is necessary or desirable to balance the light intensity in one part of a scene with another.
 This is especially true in situations where you don't have total light control, as in bright contrasty landscapes.
 Exposing for the foreground will produce a washed-out, over-exposed sky while exposing for the sky will leave the foreground dark and under-exposed.
 Cokin graduated gray ND filters are part clear, part neutral density.
 They allow the transition to be blended into the scene, often imperceptibly.
 A ND.6-to-clear, with a two stop differential, will generally compensate the average bright sky-to-foreground situation and is also the most popular density of the series.

-X164 Circular Polarizing Filter
+X160 Top/Linear Polarizing Filter

 # Light rays which are reflected become polarized.
 Polarizing filters are used to select which light rays enter your camera lens.
 They can remove unwanted reflections from non-metallic surfaces such as water or glass and also saturate colors providing better contrast.
 The effect can be seen through the viewfinder and changed by rotating the filter.
 The filter factor varies according to how the filter is rotated and its orientation to the sun.
 Filter factor is between 2.3 and 2.8 (approx. +1.3 stops).
+Linear polarizers are used with most manual focus cameras and are not recommended for auto-focus cameras.